Skip to Content

 3. Consider your phone options, do you really need a landline?

 If you see your price suddenly increase, call customer support.
 Ask them about any available promotions for existing customers.
-In many cases you will be able to lower your month bill by 20% or more this way.
+In many cases, you will be able to lower your monthly bill by 20% or more this way.
 It really pays to give it a try.

 If you currently have a combination of services such as TV, Internet, and Phone with Breezeline or Xfinity, you need to bundle them to get the best pricing.
 Do not expect that they will automatically do that for you.
 You need to call and ask them to bundle your services in order to get the best pricing.
 This is also a great time to ask about any current promotions available for new customers.

-Many people prefer to use their cell phone for everything.
-By canceling your landline service you could easily save $20 per month or more, even with bundle pricing.
+Many people prefer to use their cell phones for everything.
+By canceling your landline service, you could easily save $20 per month or more, even with bundle pricing.

 Alternatives to Breezeline or Xfinity Internet

 Fiber internet may be available to you depending on your location.
-These are often services such as Verizon Fios or AT&T Fiber, additional local option may be available.
-If fiber internet is available to you, it is worth a consideration, especially for the ultra fast upload speeds and low latency.
+These are often services such as Verizon Fios or AT&T Fiber, additional local options may be available.
+If fiber internet is available to you, it is worth consideration, especially for the ultra-fast upload speeds and low latency.

 Starlink Internet Launch